-The Energy Fee for a Balance Capacity Bid is determined the same way as in an order for any other Balancing Bid.
+The Energy Fee for a bid according to the accepted mFRR capacity bid or a mFRR capacity contract is determined the same way as in an activation for any other Balancing Bid.
 Energy Fees do not affect the Capacity Fee paid to the Balancing Service Provider.

-Energy Fees are billed at the same time as eSett Oy's imbalance power billing or separately by Fingrid.
+Energy Fees are billed at the same time as eSett Oy's imbalance power billing.

-12.2 Capacity Fee in the Balancing Capacity Market
+12.2 Capacity Fee in the mFRR capacity Market

-Fingrid will compensate the Balancing Service Provider in accordance with the Balance Capacity Bids submitted by Balancing Service Providers, but no more than for the transaction agreed in the Balancing Capacity Market for each Market Time Unit, taking into account possible sanctions.
+Fingrid will compensate the Balancing Service Provider in accordance with the Balance Energy Bids based on the accepted mFRR capacity Bids submitted by Balancing Service Providers, but no more than for the transaction agreed in the mFRR capacity Market for each Market Time Unit, taking into account possible sanctions.
 The Capacity Fee paid by Fingrid to the Balancing Service Provider is determined for each Market Time Unit as follows:

-Capacity Fee (\in) = maintained reserve capacity (MW,h) × Balancing Capacity Market price (\in /MW,h).
+Capacity Fee $(\in)$ = maintained reserve capacity $(MW,h) \times mFRR$ capacity Market price $(\in/MW,h)$ .

-For each Capacity Bid accepted by Fingrid in the competitive tendering of the Balancing Capacity Market, the Balancing Capacity Market price for each Market Time

-Unit is determined on the basis of the price of the most expensive Capacity Bid accepted for that Market Time Unit (margin price).
+For each Capacity Bid accepted by Fingrid in the competitive tendering of the MFRR capacity Market, the mFRR capacity Market price for each Market Time Unit is determined on the basis of the price of the most expensive Capacity Bid accepted for that Market Time Unit (margin price).

-Fingrid will pay the Balancing Service Provider the Capacity Fee in full if the Balancing Service Provider has maintained the Balance Capacity Bid in full in accordance with the accepted Capacity Bid (taking into account the Transmission Area) in the Market Time Unit in question.
-For unmaintained capacity or to the extent that the Balancing Service Provider cannot deliver the order requested by Fingrid in accordance with its Balancing Bid, the Balancing Service Provider shall pay a sanction to Fingrid.
+Fingrid will pay the Balancing Service Provider the Capacity Fee in full if the Balancing Service Provider has maintained the mFRR energy Bids in full in accordance with the accepted Capacity Bid (taking into account the Transmission Area according to 8.2.) in the Market Time Unit in question.
+For unmaintained capacity or to the extent that the Balancing Service Provider cannot deliver the activation requested by Fingrid in accordance with its Balancing Bid, the Balancing Service Provider shall pay a sanction to Fingrid.